India defeated the Netherlands 5-2 in the first leg of the FIH Pro League - The Media Times

 The surfer’s surge came as another brilliant save, refuting Björn Kellerman.

-But two minutes after the end of the second quarter, the Netherlands tied the game at Hertzberg as the two teams went on a 2-2 draw.
+But two minutes after the end of the second quarter, the Netherlands tied the game at Hertzberg as both teams went on a 2-2 draw.

-The break seemed to refresh the Indians as four minutes into the third quarter, Mandiep scored after captain Manpreet Singh’s transfer, restoring their lead.
+The break seemed to refresh the Indians as four minutes into the third quarter after Mandiep scored after captain Manpreet Singh’s transfer, restoring their lead.

 A minute later, India made another corner kick, but Rupinder’s shot went wide.

-Lalit extended the lead for the home team after a brilliant play on the left side of Harmanpreet Singh’s endless net.
+Lalit extended the lead for the home side by throwing an English defensive net after Harmanpreet Singh’s left-hand final.

 2020 FIH Hockey Pro League, Match 3 highlights: India vs Netherlands @ TheHockeyIndia @ OranjeHockey # FIHProLeague HockeyInvites pic.twitter.com/6Mv2CWwN6D